doula utah

 Doulas in Utah 2026: What They Do, Cost & How to Find the Right One

 A doula is a trained non-medical birth companion whose sole job is to support you — emotionally, physically, and informationally — before, during, and after labor.
-Study after study shows that continuous labor support from a doula reduces C-section rates, shortens labor, reduces epidural requests, and improves overall birth satisfaction.
+The Cochrane review of continuous labor support (Bohren et al., 2017) found that women with continuous support were more likely to have a spontaneous vaginal birth, less likely to use pain medication, less likely to have a caesarean, and less likely to rate their birth experience negatively, with no evidence of harm.

 What a Doula Does (and Doesn’t Do)